dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Analytics Services/Log Analytics Workspace.md

 tags: [azure, cloud, analytics]
 ---

-Each workspace belong to a specific region
+Each workspace belongs to a specific region
 The pricing is based on the data ingested, retention period and operations performed
 The data is stored in tables based on the type of data
 KQL is used to query the data